manifest-network/yaci/internal/metrics/README.md

     // If there is an error, send an invalid metric.
     // Otherwise, send the metric value.
     ch <- prometheus.MustNewConstMetric(c.exampleMetric, prometheus.GaugeValue, float64(123))
 }

+// Register the ExampleCollector with the global registry.
+// The collector will be initialized and registered when the application starts. func init() {
+	RegisterCollectorFactory(func(db *sql.DB, extraParams ...interface{}) (prometheus.Collector, error) {
+		return NewExampleCollector(db), nil
+	})
+}
 ```